PanagiotisIatrou/stm32-nrf24l01/README.md

   </tr>
 </table>

 Note that SCK, MOSI and MISO pins are connected to the SPI1 pins.
 Pins from other SPI peripherals could also be used.
+CSN and CE pins are assigned to arbitrary GPIO pins and can be changed as needed.
 A similar connection scheme can be used for other STM32 boards.

 <img src="images/connections.png" width="600px">